Dark Chocolate Fudgesicles – These super flavorful fudge pops will quickly become your favorite summer treat!

 I love this Popsicle Maker!
 It makes 10 popsicles.
 And at only 150 calories a pop, (using 2% milk), you can have two!

-To fudge pops and the people I love!
+To fudge pops and the people I love to make them for!

 More dark chocolate?
 Try this Incredibly Easy Dark Chocolate Ganache Tart!
 Lorna Doones for the crust and a 2 ingredient filling you make in the microwave.
 I know!
 Crazy stupid easy!